w3c/ServiceWorker/implementation_considerations.md

 ## Good News, Everybody!

-Opportunities to go fast (and, more importantly, avoid going slow) abound.
-This section is a burn-down list of performance-oriented things to understand as you begin to implement.
-Each section finishes with a list of potential strategies to investigate in your implementation.
+SWs are designed to enable many optimizations.
+This section covers some of these opportunities and outlines potential strategies for exploiting them.

 _Caveat Emptor_: This document was drafted in early 2014.
 Architectures and constraints change.
 The set of areas to consider outlined here is influenced by a lack perfect foreknowledge.
 Memory and IO might become free.
 CPU might become expensive.
 Genetically engineered super-intelligent catdog hybrids may take over the world.
 YMMV.